 Should You Take a Vitamin B6 Supplement?

-Most people can and should easily reach their daily requirements with a normal diet.
+Most people can and should quickly reach their daily requirements with a balanced diet.
 Beyond that, almost every prenatal multivitamin is going to contain as much B6 as you need.

 Vitamin B6 Doses for Nausea

 While Vitamin B6 can work wonders for morning sickness nausea, don’t increase your dosage beyond the recommended values without speaking to your doctor first.
 The source of the problem may be elsewhere, and the added B6 would just go to waste.

 Your doctor may recommend between 25 to 50 mg as often as three times daily for intense nausea.
 B6 is agreed to be safe for pregnant women, but you’re still best off following the recommended guidelines outside of a specific medical recommendation—remember, an excess of B6 or any other vitamin can have dire consequences for you or your baby.

 Is It Safe To Take B6 While Pregnant?

 Since B6 is agreed to be safe, even necessary, a vitamin for pregnant women, but supplementing is unnecessary with a balanced diet and may even push you to unsafe intake values.
 While it’s fine to eat a balanced, healthy diet and take a prenatal vitamin with 100% of the recommended daily value, be cautious if you eat a large number of fortified foods—breakfast cereals, various wheat products, etc.

 Various health foods and energy drinks also include high amounts of Vitamin B6 for its energy-boosting properties; be alert to exactly how much you’re getting from these foods.
 You should also be alert to other intake excesses caused by such foods.
 While many vitamins are safe, even insignificant excess, you must be more cautious when pregnant as side effects can arise far easier.